River Farm: History

 The River Farm property was established in 1653–54 by Giles Brent and his wife, Mary Kittamaquund, a princess of the Piscataway tribe.
 Brent received a grant of 1800 acre named Piscataway Neck.
 In 1739 his successor George Brent transferred the property to his brother-in-law William Clifton, who renamed the property Clifton's Neck.
-In 1757 Clifton completed the brick house that now serves as AHS headquarters.
+By 1757, Clifton had erected a brick house on the peninsula.

 Following financial difficulties, Clifton sold the land to neighbor, founding father George Washington, who obtained the property for £1,210 through a bankruptcy sale in 1760.
 Washington changed the name of Clifton's Neck to River Farm and leased the property to tenant farmers.